Two hundred strong for ESCP’s 2024 Worker Well-Being Conference: Event Recap

 Positive early childhood development transforms lives

-The conference attendees were invited to lunch in the factory canteen, followed by a tour of the Family-Friendly Spaces childcare facility that Golden Cup Printing have operated since 2017 welcoming around 600 children over the past seven years.
+The conference attendees were invited to lunch in the factory canteen, followed by a tour of the Family-Friendly Spaces childcare facility that Golden Cup Printing have operated since 2017, welcoming around 600 children over the past seven years.

 After Lunch, ESCP’s General Manager, Anita Lo, gave an overview of the Family-Friendly Factory program which seeks to build factory’s capacity to improve the work-life balance of workers through improved workplace policy, childcare spaces and training.
 ESCP aims to support 30,000 children through the Family-Friendly Factory program before the end of 2025.

 We were joined by Feng Lin, program Manager at the LEGO Group for a spotlight session on learning through play.
-She entertained the audience with an interactive ‘Build a LEGO® Duck’ activity which highlighted the importance of play for not only children, but adults too.
+She entertained the audience with an interactive ‘Build a LEGO® Duck’ activity which highlighted the importance of play for not only children, but for adults too.
 With 90% of the brain fully developed before the age of 5, we learned the importance of early childhood development and why the LEGO Group has been a long-standing supporter of ESCP’s Family-Friendly initiatives most recently, as the primary funder of the Family-Friendly Factory program.

 Worker Well-Being initiatives: good for people, good for business